UPDATED APRIL 2021

-Just a few months ago, the idea of a “recovery rebate” would have been nonsensical.
+A little more than a year ago, the idea of economic impact payments or multiple rounds of stimulus checks would have seemed nonsensical.
 Fast forward to today and it’s part of our new reality.
-It’s easy to be overwhelmed by the nonstop flow of news and numbers.
-However, I’m confident that, together, we will get through this crisis.
+It’s easy to be overwhelmed by the nonstop flow of news, numbers, and updates.
+However, it seems like we can see the light at the end of the tunnel.
+Together, we will see this through to the other side.

 Single servicemember, dual-military couple or one income military family.
-It’s likely that from a financial perspective – if no other – it’s business as usual for you.
-Consider the additional influx of cash from the recovery rebate as an opportunity to build your emergency savings, pay down high-interest debt or even save for longer-term goals.
-Perhaps, a vacation after we kick this thing to the curb or an IRA contribution.
+It’s likely that from a financial perspective – if no other – it’s been business as usual for you over the last year plus.
+Consider the additional influx of cash from the stimulus check as an opportunity to build or rebuild your emergency savings, pay down high-interest debt accumulated during the pandemic or even save for longer-term goals.
+Perhaps, even a vacation as travel opens back up or on the financial side, an IRA contribution.

 About the Blogger: JJ Montanaro is a Certified Financial Planner® professional and part of the Military Affairs team at USAA.
 He’s a graduate of the U.S. Military Academy and has over 20 years of financial planning experience.